Jupita-io/kotlin/README.md

 ```

 ### Step 3
-Build Jupita - '2' has been used to represent the touchpoint_id;
+Build Jupita.
+Insert your touchpoint user ID.
+In the example below '2' represents the touchpoint_id;

 ```
 val token = "your-token"